umputun/feed-master/README.md

 # Feed Master [![Build Status](https://github.com/umputun/feed-master/workflows/build/badge.svg)](https://github.com/umputun/feed-master/actions) [![Coverage Status](https://coveralls.io/repos/github/umputun/feed-master/badge.svg?branch=master)](https://coveralls.io/github/umputun/feed-master?branch=master) [![Docker Automated build](https://img.shields.io/docker/automated/umputun/feed-master)](https://hub.docker.com/r/umputun/feed-master)

-Feed-Master is a service that aggregates and publishes RSS feeds.
-It can pull multiple feeds from different sources and publish them to a single feed.
-The service normalizing all the feeds to make sure the combined feed is valid, compatible with podcast clients and compatible with RSS 2.0 specification.
+Feed-Master is a service that aggregates and publishes RSS feeds from multiple sources into a single feed.
+It normalizes the feeds to ensure that they are valid, compatible with podcast clients, and compliant with the RSS 2.0 specification.
+This allows users to access all of their desired content in a single, easy-to-use feed.

-In addition to making RSS feeds, Feed-Master can also publish updates to both twitter and telegram.
-In case of telegram the actual mp3 audio file is published too.
-In case of twitter the mp3 audio file is published as a tweet with a link to the original audio file and with the episode info, like title and/or description.
+In addition to aggregating RSS feeds, Feed-Master can also publish updates to social media platforms such as Twitter and Telegram.
+For Telegram, the actual audio file is published, while for Twitter, a link to the original audio file is included in the tweet along with episode information like the title and description.

-Feed-Master supports extracting audio from youtube channels and use it to make the final feed.
-The service uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to pull videos and [ffmpeg](https://www.ffmpeg.org/) for audio extraction.
-In this mode feed-master serves the audio files in addition to the generated RSS feed.
+Feed-Master also supports extracting audio from YouTube channels and using it to create the final feed.
+The service uses tools like  [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://www.ffmpeg.org/) to pull videos and extract the audio, respectively.
+In this mode, Feed-Master serves the audio files in addition to the generated RSS feed, providing users with even more options for accessing and consuming content.

 ## Run in docker (short version)